fbpx

 Biography

 James Nieman has served as the President of the Lutheran School of Theology at Chicago since August 2012.
-A professor for nearly thirty years, he teaches about leadership in religious organizations, qualitative contextual research methods, and various topics in the area of practical theology, including homiletics.
+A professor for thirty-two years, he teaches about leadership in religious organizations, qualitative contextual research methods, and various topics in the area of practical theology, including homiletics.
 His recent research focuses on how to discern and use local theological claims in congregations, and on the recovery of phronesis (practical judgment) within and for theological education.

 Download his CV